2XU Elite compression socks represent some of the leading technology in the market. Our review found them to be effective, comfortable, and durable.

 2XU is one of our go-to companies when it comes to triathlon gear, wetsuits, and compression wear.
 While they make compression tights and shorts, 2XU’s line of socks was one of the first to enter a crowded market.
 Because 2XU has been making higher-end athletic gear for years, they seem to be able to draw upon some of the research that has gone wetsuits and tri suits to help make higher-quality compression socks.

-Price: The 2XU Elite compression socks run a little higher on price than many options, at $60 a pair (or less when you find discounted closeouts).
+The 2XU Elite compression socks run a little higher on price than many options, at $60 a pair (or less when you find discounted closeouts).
+Look here on Amazon for the current pricing.
 For avid athletes and people who might wear the socks for hours at a time, we think it is a good investment.
 If you are not sure if the socks are right for you and just want to try something less expensive, there are options for about half the price like the Acel sock.

 We have reviewed more compression socks here and provided our recommendations on the best ones on the market.
 Hint – these made the list.
 Check it out, and learn about what other brands have to offer.

 If you are looking for more of an everyday sock, 2XU makes that as well.
 A little more relaxed in its compression, it is a sock you can wear on planes, to work, or during rehab.
 It is also available on Amazon.